Housing Services and Coronavirus – an update for BHT tenants

 - Issuing Injunctions in serious cases of breaches of tenancy

-Our normal service will resume once the current restrictions are sufficiently lifted by the Government to allow this to happen safely.
+Our normal service will resume once this can happen safely.